 Let him watch the kids play

 Dadfest offers fun and competition for kids and grandkids, too.
 Youngsters can swing a bat at the Mets T-ball challenge, try their hand at the Long Island Nets basketball free-throw competition or attempt to slam a puck past the goalie at a New York Islanders slap-shot competition.
-The New York Jets will also be there with two gameday stadium attractions: a quarterback challenge and punt/pass cannon.
+The New York Jets will also be there, setting up two gameday stadium attractions: a quarterback challenge and punt/pass cannon.